ZanovelloAlberto/pup/README.md

 ```

-- return the mp4 link for a given "filmpage".
+- return the iframe.src link for a given "filmpage".

 ```ts
 // Example (index.ts):